georgeonalo/cicd-projects/README.md

 #### Step 9: Run Terraform Destroy in CodeBuild Project

-#### Conclusion: By the time you have taken all the afformentioned steps, you would have succeeeded in creating this project.
+#### Conclusion: By the time you have taken all the afformentioned steps, you would have succeeded in creating this project.